 Make sure your complete the 'Care Certificate' section on your Carer's Credit application form.
 A health or social care professional must sign that part of the form.

-Note: Some carers who fail to qualify for Carer's Allowance may be eligible for Carer's Credit.
+Notes: Some carers who fail to qualify for Carer's Allowance may be eligible for Carer's Credit.
 The caring week usually runs from Sunday to Saturday.
-That means you may get tax credits even if you only care at weekends.
+That means you may get tax credits even if you only provide care at weekends.

 Carer's Allowance Unit